Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM04-ModelDoS.md

 # LLM04: Denial of Service

 ### Summary

-Overloading LLMs with resource-heavy operations can cause service disruptions and increased costs.
+Overloading LLMs with resource-intensive operations can cause service disruptions, performance degradation, and increased costs.

 ### Description

-Model Denial of Service involves overloading LLMs with resource-heavy operations that can disrupt services and incur costs.

-Attackers can send unusual or malformed inputs that consume excessive resources, overload context windows, or trigger recursive processing.
-This strains systems, causes slowdowns and unavailability.
-Impacts include service disruptions, increased infrastructure costs, and revenue losses.

-Prevention involves input sanitization, enforcing limits on resource usage and context windows, implementing rate limiting, monitoring for spikes in resource utilization, and promoting awareness among developers.
+Denial of service attacks on LLMs involve overloading the model with inputs or operations that consume excessive computational resources.
+Attackers may send unusual inputs, malformed queries, or sequences of requests that strain the LLM beyond its capabilities.
+Common methods include input flooding, recursive context expansion, and carefully crafted variable-length requests that approach context window limits.
+This overloads the LLM's processing capacity and memory, causing slowdowns, unavailability of services, increased infrastructure costs, and revenue losses.
+Prevention involves input sanitization, resource capping, context window limits, rate limiting, resource monitoring, and secure architecture and implementation guidelines.

 ### Common Examples of Risk